Light Macro Sync

 The light macro sync consists of three processes:

-- Request the latest zero-knowledge proof (zkp) from a prover node, which includes a proof of the validity of the chain since the genesis block up to the latest election block;
+- Request the latest ZKP from a prover node.
+This proof covers the validity of the chain from genesis up to the latest election block.

-- Request epoch IDs, including both the latest election block (if no proof was generated in the step before) and checkpoint blocks;
+- Request epoch IDs, along with the latest election block (if not already obtained via the proof) and any available checkpoint blocks.